 In order to comply with and assure protection under federal trademark law (15 U.S.C.
 1051 et seq.), The Administrators of the Tulane Educational Fund ("Tulane" or the "University") is required to monitor all uses of its trademarks.
 Unauthorized use of the University's trademarks is subject to civil and criminal penalties.
 The term "trademark" as used in this policy includes any trademark, service mark, logo, insignia, seal, crest, design, symbol or any combination of these.

 The purpose of this policy is to provide information and guidelines to the University community regarding the use of Tulane's trademarks.
 The overall purpose of the licensing program is to protect the University's trademarks and to promote the University.
+The program also exists to ensure the University receives appropriate commercial value for the use of its trademarks and logos, as well as to stop any unauthorized or inappropriate use.

 II.
 Who Should Use This Policy